 The CMSRL holder may only conduct stock or derivatives trading seminars if he is representing his Principal (CMSL) and it is incidental to his role as a CMSRL holder.
-Incidental in this regard means circumstances where the CMSRL holder is providing advice in his capacity as the commissioned or salaried representative of the CMSL and only to his clients.
-The CMSRL holder is not allowed to provide recommendations on specific stocks or derivatives beyond such scope, for example to the general public or non-clients.
+Incidental in this regard means circumstances where the CMSRL holder is providing advice in his capacity as the commissioned or salaried representative of the CMSL.
+The CMSRL holder is not allowed to provide recommendations on specific stocks or derivatives beyond such scope.